SFS2X Docs / AdvancedTopics / game-api

 List<User> matchingUsers = sfsApi.findUsers(zone.getUserList(), exp, 50);

-The first argument provides a List of Users where to search, in this case all Users inside the current Zone.
-The second parameter is the expression we just created at the beginning of the article, and the last number (50) is an optional limit for the amount of returned elements.
-In this case we want the search for no more than 50 matching elements.
-(If we passed 0 the serach would return all Users that match)
+The first argument provides a list of User objects where to search, in this case all Users inside the current Zone.
+The second parameter is the Match Expression we just created at the beginning of this section, and the last number (50) is an optional limit for the amount of returned elements.
+In this case we want the search for no more than 50 matching elements (if we passed 0 the search would return all Users that match).

 This is an example of matching specific Room properties and Variables: